Azure-Samples/aks-load-testing/README.md

 ### Configuring

-The following secrets are required for the GitHub workflow:
+The following secrets are required for the GitHub Actions workflow:

 * `AZURE_CREDENTIALS` - An SDK service principal created in the [Create a Service Principal](#create-a-service-principal) step
 * `AZURE_RESOURCE_GROUP_NAME` - The resource group with the Load Testing instance (`$RG_NAME`)